Arria NLG

-Arria NLG plc is a New Zealand based company with headquarters in the US.
-Arria offers Artificial Intelligence technology in data analytics and information delivery.
-It is one of the pioneering companies in the space of automatic text generation, with a focus on Natural Language Generation (NLG).
+Arria NLG plc is a New Zealand-based company with headquarters in the US.
+Arria offers artificial intelligence technology in data analytics and information delivery.
+It is one of the companies in the space of automatic text generation, with a focus on Natural Language Generation (NLG).
 When it floated on London's Alternative Investment Market (AIM) in December 2013, it was valued at over £160 million.
 However, Arria was later delisted from the stock exchange.
-Subsequently Arria has raised over US $100 million from private sources.
+Subsequently, Arria has raised over US$100 million from private sources.
 Arria's technology is based on three decades of scientific research in the field of Natural Language Generation (NLG).

 History

-The company was founded in 2009 under the name Data2Text Limited by Professor Ehud Reiter, Senior Lecturer Dr Yaji Sripada, and post-doctoral researcher Dr Ross Turner from the NLG research group at the University of Aberdeen, and meteorologist/entrepreneur Ian Davy.
+The company was founded in 2009 under the name Data2Text Ltd. by Arria's Chief Scientist Professor Ehud Reiter, Senior Lecturer Dr Yaji Sripada, and post-doctoral researcher Dr Ross Turner from the NLG research group at the University of Aberdeen, and meteorologist/entrepreneur Ian Davy.

 In May 2012, Data2Text joined forces with a specialist software development and marketing firm, Arria NLG (then a limited company), which took a 20% stake in Data2Text.
 In late 2013, Arria NLG acquired the remaining 80% of Data2Text, and in December 2013 Arria NLG converted to a public listed company and was floated on the AIM.

-In September 2018, Arria shareholders approved a scheme of arrangement that placed a New Zealand holding company (Arria NLG Limited) over the original Arria UK company and its direct subsidiary, now known as Arria Data2Text Limited.
-In late 2018 Arria located its global headquarters in Morristown, New Jersey, and now maintains offices in New Zealand, Scotland, Australia, and British Columbia, Canada.
+In September 2018, Arria shareholders approved a scheme of arrangement that placed a New Zealand holding company (Arria NLG Ltd.) over the original Arria UK company and its direct subsidiary, now known as Arria Data2Text Ltd. In late 2018 Arria located its global headquarters in Morristown, New Jersey, and now maintains offices in New Zealand, Scotland, Australia, and British Columbia, Canada.

 Technology/Science

-Arria's technology analyzes large datasets to derive patterns, facts and insights, before structuring this information in the best possible manner to build a narrative expressed in written text or voice that is valuable, fluent and informative says Neil Burnett, CTO to Arria NLG.
-To reach this goal, the Arria NLG Engine, a cloud-based enterprise software platform, automatically recognises patterns in large volumes of complex data, which are then distilled into a narrative description of the most significant information.
-The NLG Engine consists of two components:
+Arria's NLG Engine uses pattern recognition to distill the information from its input data into human-readable text.
+It consists of two components: